Emily Rutherfurd

 Emily Kernan Rutherfurd (born September 18, 1974) is an American actress.
 She played Christine "New Christine" Hunter in the CBS sitcom, The New Adventures of Old Christine (2006–10).

 Personal life

 Rutherfurd was born and raised in New York City, New York.
 She is the daughter of Mary Spratt (née Kernan) Rutherfurd and Winthrop Rutherfurd Jr., himself the grandson of New York socialite Winthrop Rutherfurd (1862–1944).
 Her paternal uncle is Lewis Polk Rutherfurd (b.
-1944) who was married to Janet Jennings Auchincloss (1945–1985), the half-sister of former First Lady Jacqueline Kennedy Onassis, from 1966 until her death in 1985.
+1944) who was married to Janet Jennings Auchincloss (1945–1985), the half-sister of former First Lady Jacqueline Kennedy Onassis.
+A maternal aunt is Emily Rafferty.

 She attended Sacred Heart school on the Upper East Side.
 She also attended St. Mark's School in Southborough, Massachusetts.
 She then attended the University of Southern California in Los Angeles.
 She lives in Los Angeles with her husband, Rollin McCulloch "Loch" Gallagher IV, whom she married in 2003, and their daughters, Grace and Lila.